rhondusmithwick/CellSociety/Design.md

 * Entering a number before a simulation has been selected/is running.

 ### Design Details

+- what it does
+- what it uses
+- who interacts with it
+- how it can be extended
+- why we designed it such

+* CellManager
+	Manages the cells and their properites.
+Only class that interacts with cell.
+  Used by simulation to set the approriate rules to a cell, and by cell society to load cells onto the grid.

+  It can be extended to handle new types of cells with unique fields and properties, and potentially to manage the grid itself.

+* CellSociety

+* AbstractSimulation
+* Grid
+* Cell
+* Main

 Basic flow:
 - Main is run
 - Main starts cell society